jakemcc/jakemccrary.com/source/kili.markdown

 ### Gear

 [Here](http://picasaweb.google.com/lh/photo/fPHpZRYO3HDxsc5WaNMqAQ?feat=directlink) is a picture along with a list of what gear I brought to climb Mount Kilimanjaro and [here](http://picasaweb.google.com/lh/photo/9eiiSHxunDVWdZK2mCaNkw?feat=directlink) it is all packed.
-I don't think I over or underpacked for this trip.
+I don't think I over or under-packed for this trip.
 If I were to do it again I would swap out the gloves I had for some nice mittens.
 They would have been much more useful for the summit.

 ### Traveling to Tanzania

 The trip started on September 21st, 2010.
 Most of us started the trip from Chicago.
 From there we flew to Detroit to pick up the two Michigan residing travelers before starting the international legs of the trip.
 From Detroit we flew to Amsterdam, switched planes, and continued on to Kilimanjaro International Airport (JRO).
 The flights in Chicago started around 1:30 PM on the 21st and we arrived in Africa on Sept 22nd at about 8:30 PM (all times local to region bodies were located in).

-When we arrived at JRO we departed the plane by walking down stairs that were brought over to one of the many doors of the plane and we walked done onto the tarmac.
-Leaving a massive place in this fashion is pretty cool.
-The arrival area of JRO was a small building.
+We landed at JRO and deplaned onto the tarmac.
+The difference in size between our plane and the small customs building was memorable.
 Inside it we bought our travel visas (100 USD), grabbed our luggage, and walked through customs.
-After customs we were greeted by David, a representative from [Good Earth](http://www.goodearthtours.com) (our tour company).
+David, a representative from [Good Earth](http://www.goodearthtours.com) (our tour company), greeted us and lead us to his vehicle.
 We then started our bus ride to our home away from home, the hotel Le Jacaranda.
-This ride was our first introduction to riding in cars in Tanzania and it took about an hour to get to our hotel.
+After about an hour we stepped out of the vehicle and walked into our hotel.

 ### Driving